Elevaso/Spine/docs/modules/fobj.rst

         return config

-The :code:`find_obj.find` function would first check the base directory where :code:`app.py` exists (:code:`code/applications/test_app/`).
+The :meth:`spine.fobj.find_obj.find` function would first check the base directory where :code:`app.py` exists (:code:`code/applications/test_app/`).
 If no :code:`config.json` file is found, it will move up one director and search in :code:`code/applications/`.
 It will repeat this process until a file is found or the number of :code:`search_dirs` has been reached.

 .. autofunction:: spine.fobj.find_obj.find